Travel Guide for Visiting Zion National Park in October

 While visiting Zion National Park in the fall you are able to drive three of the four Zion National Park scenic drives.
 In October you should find fall leaves turning color to accent the amazing landscape in the park.

-The Zion Canyon road is only accessible via the shuttle.
+Zion Canyon: this road is only accessible via the shuttle.
 It’s an amazing 6.5 miles of the most incredible rock formations and hiking trails.

-The Zion-Mt.
-Carmel Highway and Tunnel is a must-drive!
+Zion-Mt.
+Carmel Highway and Tunnel: we think this is a must-drive!
 The tunnel is 1.1 miles long and the elevation gain is 800 feet.
 Driving along Highway 9 from Zion Canyon to the east entrance is breathtaking.
 Take advantage of the pullouts to stop and take photos, or even take a hike.

-And if you don’t mind driving 40 miles north of Zion Canyon, you can drive the Kolob Canyons section of the park.
+Kolob Canyons: if you don’t mind driving 40 miles north of Zion Canyon, you can drive a SHORT section of this part of the park.
+If you’re not already going that way, we don’t think it’s worth the drive for this short scenic road.

 Hiking in October at Zion

-Zion National Park hikes in October are the best!
+Zion National Park fall hikes are the best!
 It’s quite different from summer when you’re sweating and worrying about heat exhaustion.
 The temperatures are “just right” during the day, and pleasantly cool in the mornings and evenings.

 Remember there are Zion hikes without the shuttle if you don’t want to battle the crowds!

-Be sure to check whether Zion hiking permits are required for any of the trails you want to explore.
-Angels Landing pilot program: On and after April 1, 2022, hikers going to Angels Landing will need a permit.
-The National Park Service (NPS) will issue permits using online lotteries at Recreation.gov.
+Also be sure to check whether Zion hiking permits are required for any of the trails you want to explore.
+Angels Landing permits are required year-round to hike the chains section.
+You can hike to Scouts Landing and back without a permit.

 Zion Narrows hiking trail in the fall